Configuring IIS to support Estonian Digital ID-card for authentication

 5. These entries do not exist in the registry by default.

-6. It is also possible to configure client part for SSL/TLS versions, but currently we are talking about server configuration.
-It does not mean that configuring client part is not recommended, it just depends.
+6. It is also possible to configure the client part for SSL/TLS versions, but this guide covers server configuration.
+It does not mean that configuring the client part is not recommended, it just depends.

 7. https://docs.microsoft.com/en-us/windows/win32/secauthn/cipher-suites-in-schannel

-8. With cipher settings described here TLS 1.3 will not work.
-So, those settings can be useful if we don’t want to use TLS 1.3 for any reason, for enabling certificate authentication for example.
+8. With the cipher settings described here, TLS 1.3 will not work.
+So, those settings can be useful if TLS 1.3 is not to be used for any reason, for enabling certificate authentication for example.

 This site uses Just the Docs, a documentation theme for Jekyll.